VFK/inbetween/readme.md

 #### proxy.rewriteData(data)
 Type: `String`
 POST data.
-Usually looks like 'user=MegaDestroyer98&password=123321' Rewrite it the same way as you rewrite url.
+Usually looks like *user=MegaDestroyer98&password=123321* Rewrite it the same way as you rewrite an url.
 Remember to always return your data.